Anirvana-jp/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     subtitle: ''
-    text: |
+    text: >
-      Anirban is a researcher specializing in earthquake engineering.
+      Anirban is a researcher who specializes in earthquake engineering.
+He earned his M.E. degree in 2018 and his Ph.D. in 2021 from the DPRI at Kyoto University in Japan.
     actions: []
     media:
       type: ImageBlock